The person at the center of this case

 Investigating agency: National Park Service - Sequoia and Kings Canyon | 800038.

-Mark was dropped off just north of the intersection and intended to hike to Lodgepole area via Colony Mill Trail, planning to return home on February 8th
+Mark McNabb dropped off just north of North Fork Drive and Shepherd Saddle Road intersection in Three Rivers, CA. He intended to hike to Lodgepole area via Colony Mill Trail.

-Sequoia National Park Rangers were notified that Mark was overdue from his hike
+Sequoia National Park Rangers notified that Mark was overdue from his hike, approximately 1.5 miles outside park boundary.

 Any information, no matter how small, could be crucial to solving this case.